-All crashes and speed-involved crashes were reduced to less than 40% of their pre-COVID numbers in Week 16.
+All crashes were reduced to less than 40% of their pre-COVID numbers in Week 15.
+Speed-related crashes increased.

-The number of crashes caused by alcohol and other drugs increased during Week 16.
+Crashes caused by alcohol and other drugs lessened during Week 15.

-In Week 16, COVID-19 cases were significantly higher than the reported number of crashes in Alabama.
+In Week 15, COVID-19 cases were significantly higher than the reported number of crashes in Alabama.